Vrouwen Eredivisie

-The Vrouwen Eredivisie (/nl/; Dutch for "Honour Division"; Eredivisie Vrouwen before 2020), also known as the Eurojackpot Vrouwen Eredivisie due to a sponsorship contract, is the highest women's football league in the Netherlands.
-Organized by the Royal Dutch Football Association (KNVB), it was established in 2007 as a professional league and played for five seasons until 2012, when the Netherlands and Belgium merged their leagues into a single combined league, the BeNe League.
+The Vrouwen Eredivisie (/nl/; Dutch for "Women's Honour Division"; known as the Eredivisie Vrouwen before 2020), also known as the Eurojackpot Vrouwen Eredivisie for sponsorship reasons, is the highest women's football league in the Netherlands.
+Organised by the Royal Dutch Football Association (KNVB), it was established in 2007 as a professional league and played for five seasons until 2012, when the Netherlands and Belgium merged their leagues into a single combined league, the BeNe League.
 After three seasons, the BeNe League folded, and the Eredivisie restarted in the 2015–16 season.
 The top two Eredivisie teams each year qualify for the UEFA Women's Champions League.
 The third place team qualifies for the UEFA Women's Europa Cup.
+FC Twente has won 10 league championships, while Ajax and AZ have won three.

 History

 Background

 Since the 1970s, amateur women's football competitions have been played in the Netherlands, with the Hoofdklasse being the highest level.
 During the 1990s, the popularity of women's football rose, with the sport becoming an Olympic event in 1996 and selling hundreds of thousands of tickets for the 1999 FIFA Women's World Cup.
-With the Netherlands women's national team unable to qualify to major tournaments such as the FIFA Women's World Cup, UEFA Women's Championship, or the Olympics, and the most talented female players leaving for other countries with professional leagues, the Royal Dutch Football Association (KNVB) felt compelled to act.
+With the Netherlands women's national team unable to qualify to major tournaments such as the Women's World Cup, UEFA Women's Championship, or the Olympics, and the most talented female players leaving for other countries with professional leagues, the Royal Dutch Football Association (KNVB) felt compelled to act.

-In January 2007, the KNVB presented plans of the Eredivisie Vrouwen, a professional women's league.
-Many clubs were interested, and on 20 March 2007, the league was officially unveiled by the KNVB for three seasons, with the first scheduled for 2007–08 with six clubs: ADO Den Haag, AZ, sc Heerenveen, FC Twente, FC Utrecht, and Willem II.
+In January 2007, the KNVB presented plans for the Eredivisie Vrouwen, a professional women's league.
+Many clubs were interested, and on 20 March 2007, the KNVB formally announced the league for three seasons, with the first scheduled for 2007–08 with six clubs: ADO Den Haag, AZ, sc Heerenveen, FC Twente, FC Utrecht, and Willem II.

 According to the league's business plan, initially the national team players were divided amongst the six clubs.
-Aside from organizing the league, the KNVB provided a start-up subsidy, contribution to the costs, and technical assistance to the professional clubs, which in return would provide technical and medical staff, transport, training, and other facilities to their players.
-The clubs also had to affiliate an amateur club who would use players coming back from injury or reserve players or young talented players from the professional club.
-The idea was to expand the league from six clubs to 10–12 clubs in five to eight years.
+In addition to organizing the league, the KNVB provided a start-up subsidy, contribution to the costs, and technical assistance to the professional clubs, which in return would provide technical and medical staff, transport, training, and other facilities to their players.
+The clubs needed an affiliate agreement with an amateur club that would use players coming back from injury, reserve players, or young talented players from the professional club.
+The league planned to expand from six clubs to 10–12 clubs in five to eight years.